AdobeDocs/experience-platform.en/help/dataflows/ui/monitor-destinations.md

 Each individual dataflow run shows the following details:

 - **[!UICONTROL Dataflow run start]**: The time that the dataflow run started at.
+For streaming dataflow runs, Experience Platform captures metrics based on the start of the dataflow run, in the form of hourly metrics.
+For streaming dataflow runs, if a dataflow run started for example at 10:30PM, the metric shows the start time as 10:00 PM in the UI.
 - **[!UICONTROL Processing time]**: The amount of time that it took for the dataflow run to process.
   - For **[!UICONTROL completed]** runs, the processing time metric always shows one hour.
-  - For dataflow runs which are still in a **[!UICONTROL processing]** state, the window to gather all the metrics stays open for more than an hour, to process all metrics that correspond to the dataflow run.
-After the window to process metrics closes, the dataflow run processing time is updated to one hour.
+  - For dataflow runs which are still in a **[!UICONTROL processing]** state, the window to capture all the metrics stays open for more than an hour, to process all metrics that correspond to the dataflow run.
+For example, a dataflow run that started at 9:30 AM might stay in a processing state for one hour and thirty minutes to capture and process all the metrics.
+Then, once the processing window closes and the status of the dataflow run updates to **completed**, the displayed processing time is changed to one hour.
 - **[!UICONTROL Profiles received]**: The total number of profiles received in the dataflow.
 - **[!UICONTROL Identities activated]**: The total number of profile identities that were successfully activated to the selected destination.
 - **[!UICONTROL Identities excluded]**: The total number of profile identities that are excluded from activation based on missing attributes and consent violation.